Yash-Bandal/EEG-Medneuro-2025/MedNeuro/Readme.md

 - Sampling frequency: 1024 Hz (extracted to 256Hz)
 - Typical channel layout: 64–80 (Different for diff subjects) EEG + EXG + GSR + Resp + Misc
 - I am loading these into MNE objects (mne.io.RawEDF).
+- The status channal count is 65536, its not EEG count, be careful handling it,

 Eg `htr.pkl`
 ```